3AP-AG/programming-dojo/README.md

 ### Kata

-Please through these 3 Katas.
+Please read through these 3 Katas.
 Your group will solve at least one of these Kata.

 1. http://codingdojo.org/kata/GameOfLife/
 2. http://codingdojo.org/kata/GildedRose/